WGTK (AM): Word Broadcasting ownership

 On December 22, 2016, it was announced that Word Broadcasting Network, owner of then-Ion Television affiliate WBNA (channel 21, now an independent station) and operator of non-commercial Contemporary Christian station WJIE-FM, would take over operations of WGTK and sister stations WFIA and WFIA-FM under a local marketing agreement, effective January 3, 2017.
 On February 10, 2020, Word Broadcasting announced that it would take advantage of the option in its agreement to acquire the stations from Salem for $4 million; the sale was completed on May 25, 2022.

 On February 17, 2022, it was announced that Louisville First Media Group, a partnership between the operators of both WLCL and WGTK, had struck a broadcast rights deal, wherein the two stations would replace WHAS and WKRD as the official home for University of Louisville Cardinals athletics.
 The two stations carry all of the university's football, men's and women's basketball, and baseball games; seasonal football and basketball coaches shows; and a daily "Cardinal Insider" program (which also airs on Word Media Group-owned WXVW).
 Previous flagship WHAS had prioritized in-state rivals, the University of Kentucky Wildcats, with conflicting Cardinals games airing on WKRD.

 Programming

 On weekdays, WGTK runs nationally syndicated Salem Radio Network talk shows: Hugh Hewitt, Mike Gallagher, Chris Stigall, Larry Elder and Charlie Kirk.
 In addition, it carries shows hosted by Dan Bongino, Rich Valdes and Bill O'Reilly.

 Weekends feature some specialty shows as well as repeats of weekday programs.
 WGTK had aired a local midday show with former WHAS host Joe Elliott but that was discontinued in the fall of 2015.
 The station begins most hours with Townhall Radio News.
-WGTK is the radio home of University of Louisville Cardinals football as well as men's and women's basketball.
+WGTK is the radio home of Louisville Cardinals football as well as men's and women's basketball.